-- Regular consultation and communication (policy available on website). - Advising parents about possible consequences of bringing valuable items to college (through parental handbooks). - The views of parents, pupils and staff - The process for reporting bullying - The number of pupils reporting bullying and types of incidents; the system of storing records via SIMS and HOL records
+- Regular consultation and communication (policy available on website). - Advising parents about possible consequences of bringing valuable items to college (through parental handbooks). - The views of parents, pupils and staff - The process for reporting bullying - The number of pupils reporting bullying and types of incidents; the system of storing records via ClassCharts and safeguarding records.